flickerbox/tracker/README.md

 # Flickerbox Tracker

-This module endeavors to be a convenient packager for your event tracking needs.
-It supports both Google Analytics and Google Tag Manager implementations sending events.
+Tracker endeavors to be a convenient packager for your event tracking needs no matter what analytics platform you use.
+It includes "channels" for Google Analytics, Google Tag Manager, and Console output (helpful for debugging) by default and it's easy to add your own for other services.

 ## Overview

-The tracker event method uses the provided event object to standardize the values submitted to Google Analytics for more consistent event tracking.
-In addition a custom event name can be provided that will be triggered in the tracker callback.
+Tracker uses the provided event object to standardize the values submitted to Google Analytics for more consistent event tracking.
+In addition a custom event name can be provided that can be triggered in the tracker callback.

-### Event Values

-The following structure is used for tracked events.

-**Category** - URL of the page where the event occurs.

-**Action** - Tracker object `type` property.

-**Label** - Created by LabelBuilder from tracker object `identifier` and `target` properties.

-**Value** - Tracker object `value` property.

 ### Tracker Object

-The tracker object can contain the following properties.
+The tracker object can contain the following properties (with recommended values).

 **type** - String value of the type of event: link_click, form_submission, etc.

-**identifier** - String value of the identifier, or optionally an object made up of properties: dom_data, dom_id, dom_name.
+**identifier** - A string indentifier or an object made up of separate values.

+- Identfier Object Properties: dom_data, dom_id, dom_name.

 **target** - String of the target, commonly link url, or form action

-**value** - String of the event value
+**value** - The event value

 When using an object for the identifier the properties will be applied to the label in order: dom_data, dom_id, dom_name to standardize label creation.